int128/jira-to-slack/README.md

 # jira-to-slack [![CircleCI](https://circleci.com/gh/int128/jira-to-slack.svg?style=shield)](https://circleci.com/gh/int128/jira-to-slack)

-A bot to notify JIRA events to Slack or Mattermost, written in Go.
+This is a Slack and Mattermost integration for notifying JIRA events.
+It is written in Go and runnable on App Engine.

-## Screenshots
+## Examples

 ### Slack